 During the tournament, local law enforcement officers are dedicated to on-site safety and security and don’t have the priority or the time to deal with counterfeiters as a criminal matter, the CIAA said.
 As a result, the conference said an order permitting seizure of unauthorized merchandise is needed.

 Additionally, the conference asked for an order barring future infringement of its marks, awards of attorney fees and litigation costs, money damages, and the transfer of infringing Internet domain names.

 The case is Central Intercollegiate Athletic Association V. Allure Life Entertainment Group LLC, 3:13-cv-98, U.S. District Court, Western District of North Carolina (Charlotte).

-Following a request from school officials, students at Sam Houston State University took down a page on Facebook Inc. (FB)’s social media site where students could use a Web-survey tool to make any confession they wanted to make, the Houstonian newspaper reported.
+Following a request from school officials, students at Sam Houston State University took down a page on Facebook Inc. (FB:US)’s social media site where students could use a Web-survey tool to make any confession they wanted to make, the Houstonian newspaper reported.